-With advent of the 3rd version of Keystone the service was transferred the time-proven platform PKI (its principles are 1:1 like in Windows PKI).
+With the advent of the 3rd version of Keystone, the service was transferred the time-proven platform PKI (its principles are 1:1 like in Windows PKI).
 The server with the OpenStack Identity service turned to serve as the Certification Authority (CA) and tokens received digital signatures.

 Keystone has just one peculiarity that shall be taken into account.
 The service does not encrypt transferred data, so don’t forget to use SSL to transfer private data.

 OpenStack Identity Service (Keystone) v3 is recommended to be used for any OpenStack installations due to its reliability and user-friendliness.
 You will be able to ensure the user’s identity with no need to transmit its password to applications and thoroughly control the client’s rights in the system.
 However, CloudBerry products support both actual Keystone versions so you can try it out and choose what suits better.
 For example, try it with CloudBerry Drive, CloudBerry Backup or CloudBerry Explorer.